Press Enter to search or ESC to close

 Find the reason your septic system has failed.
 Perhaps the effluent (waste) can't soak into the soil in your leach field, your system may be too small to service your entire house, you haven't had your tank pumped regularly, or the roots of trees nearby are blocking the pipes.

-2. Slow draining sinks
+2. Slow Draining Sinks

 Relevel your distribution box when you notice your system shows signs of trouble like gurgling toilets and slow draining sinks.
 The "d-box" ensures that all your septic lines get an equal amount of waste.